-However, if you had the share price to sales ratio (price to sales, or P/S), you can clearly see if the value of the stock is compelling, or much more expensive than its peers.
-In fact, using a few simple financial ratios which work well with low-priced shares will provide a crystal clear picture of the operational results and future potential of the underlying business.
+However, if you had the share-price-to-sales ratio (price-to-sales, or P/S), you can clearly see if the value of the stock is compelling, or much more expensive than its peers.
+In fact, using a few simple financial ratios that work well with low-priced shares will provide a crystal clear picture of the operational results and future potential of the underlying business.

-When it comes to penny stocks, only certain ratios are helpful, but those which "work" will completely change your outlook.
+When it comes to penny stocks, only certain ratios are helpful, but those that work will completely change your outlook.
 Since smaller and newer businesses typically don't have earnings, then gross and net profit margins cannot be calculated, for example.

 By dividing the current share price of the penny stock by the company's annual sales, you will see if the investment is over or undervalued.

 For example, if the shares trade at $2.50, and the company brought in sales of $1 per share for the year, that is a P/S of 2.5.
 Lower values are better than higher ones, and anything close to 2.0 or less is compelling.

 This one is of monumental importance with penny stock companies.
 By dividing current assets by current liabilities, you will see how well the business can cover its short-term debts with short-term assets.

 For example, picture a company with $2 million in current assets, and $1 million in current liabilities.
 Their current ratio would be 2.0.

 Avoid any penny stocks with a current ratio less than or near 1.0.
 Ideally, you'll find investments that boast this value at 2.0 or more - the higher, the better.